The Philadelphia Office

 What Types of Personal Injury Incident Happen the Most Often in Philadelphia?

-During a free case evaluation with a personal injury lawyer from Morgan and Morgan, you present information that helps your attorney determine the cause of the personal injury incident.
+During a free case evaluation with a personal injury lawyer from Morgan & Morgan New York, LLC, A Professional Limited Liability Company formed in the State of Florida, you present information that helps your attorney determine the cause of the personal injury incident.
 Before determining the cause, your legal counsel discovers the type of personal injury incident that produced your injuries.

-With more than 30 years of litigation experience, the personal injury attorneys at Morgan and Morgan have compiled a list of the most common types of incidents that are reported in the City of Brotherly Love.
+With more than 30 years of litigation experience, the personal injury attorneys at Morgan & Morgan New York, LLC, A Professional Limited Liability Company formed in the State of Florida have compiled a list of the most common types of incidents that are reported in the City of Brotherly Love.

 With a labyrinth of roads and highways twisting and turning in Philadelphia, it is not a surprise to learn that car accidents sit at the top of the list of the most common types of personal injury cases in the region.
 Two of the busiest interstates in the nation (76 and 95) meet in the heart of Philadelphia, which means the sheer volume of traffic alone is reason enough for the area to experience a high number of car accidents.
 Vehicle collisions produce a wide variety of injuries, some of which are serious or even life-threatening such as brain trauma and spinal cord damage.

-When you meet with a personal injury lawyer from Morgan and Morgan, your attorney examines the evidence to determine whether the other party violated a traffic law that led to the crash in which you sustained one or more injuries.
+When you meet with a personal injury lawyer from Morgan & Morgan New York, LLC, A Professional Limited Liability Company formed in the State of Florida, your attorney examines the evidence to determine whether the other party violated a traffic law that led to the crash in which you sustained one or more injuries.